Why Choose the Center for Fetal Diagnosis and Treatment

 - A full range of the most advanced fetal diagnosis testing available.
 Our patients have access to the most advanced diagnostic equipment and an experienced team that is specially trained to identify and diagnose rare fetal anomalies.
 Learn about our fetal imaging capabilities.

 - The world’s first birthing unit dedicated to mothers of babies with known birth defects.
 CHOP’s Garbose Family Special Delivery Unit (SDU) is staffed and fully equipped to manage the delicate care you and your unborn baby require before, during and after fetal surgery, as well as the care needed at the time of your baby’s delivery.

 - An experienced fetal surgery team.
 We're one of a few centers in the world to offer open fetal surgery for life-threatening conditions, as well as a wide range of other fetal therapies including minimally invasive fetoscopic surgery.

 - Excellence across every pediatric specialty.
 CHOP is consistently ranked among the best in the nation by U.S. News & World Report’s Honor Roll of the nation’s Best Children’s Hospitals.
 This means your child will receive some of the best care available in the country at CHOP.

-- The best newborn and infant care in the nation, according to U.S. News & World Report.
+- Expert newborn and infant care.
 After delivery, babies receive advanced care in CHOP's Harriet and Ronald Lassin Newborn/Infant Intensive Care Unit (N/IICU), consistently ranked among the best in the nation for newborn care by U.S. News & World Report.
 CHOP’s neonatology specialists are incredibly experienced taking care of babies who have had fetal surgery, babies with birth defects, and babies who are critically ill or need immediate postnatal care.